zer0cache/matic-docs/docs/maintain/validate/run-validator-ansible.md

 ---
 id: run-validator-ansible
-title: Run a Validator Node with Ansible
+title: Run Validator Node with Ansible
+sidebar_label: Using Ansible
-description: "Use Ansible to set up your validator node."
+description: Use Ansible to set up your validator node on Polygon
 keywords:
   - docs
   - matic